-Local Housing Allowance rates are used to calculate Housing Benefit for people who are on a low income and living in private rented accommodation.
+Local Housing Allowance (LHA) rates are used to calculate Housing Benefit for people who are on a low income from a private landord.

 You cannot get LHA if:

 If you are in board and lodging or charity-supported accommodation you also may not be entitled to LHA.